input-output-hk/essential-cardano-content/content/article/a-list-of-community-built-developer-tools-on-cardano.md

 *   [Cardano serialization library](https://developers.cardano.org/docs/get-started/cardano-serialization-lib/overview/): a library for serialization & deserialization of data structures used in Cardano’s Haskell implementation of Shelley, along with useful utility functions.

-*   [Carp (Cardano Postgres Indexer)](https://dcspark.github.io/carp/docs/intro): an indexer that syncs Cardano blockchain information to a Postgres database.
+*   [Carp (Cardano Postgres Indexer)](https://github.com/dcSpark/carp): a modular indexer that syncs Cardano blockchain information to a SQL Postgres database backend.

 *   [Testnet (tADA) faucet](https://docs.cardano.org/cardano-testnet/tools/faucet): the faucet is a web-based service that provides test ada to users of the testnet.
 While these tokens have no 'real world' value, they enable users to experiment with Cardano testnet features, without having to spend real ada on the mainnet.

-_This list of tools was originally compiled thanks to the work done by_ [Anita Jovic](https://iohk.io/en/team/anita-jovic) _and_ [Fernando Sanchez](https://iohk.io/en/team/fernando-sanchez)_.
-The list is frequently updated with contributions from the Cardano community, and it is provided for informational purposes only.
+_This list of tools was compiled thanks to the work done by_ [Anita Jovic](https://iohk.io/en/team/anita-jovic) _and_ [Fernando Sanchez](https://iohk.io/en/team/fernando-sanchez)_.
+The list is provided for informational purposes only.
 Inclusion does not imply any warranty or endorsement._